 Spring is the season of new beginnings and fresh starts.
-If you find yourself working too much and sacrificing time with your friends and family, or time for yourself, you should reassess your activities and try to find a new balance that will make you happy.
+If you find yourself working too much and sacrificing time with your friends and family, or time for yourself, reassess your activities and try to find a new balance that will make you happy.
 Here are five ways to even the scales between work and life.

 Evaluate Your Time